REPORTABLE SEGMENT INFORMATION

 Financial information for VF’s reportable segments is as follows:

-No single customer accounted for 10% or more of the Company’s total revenues in the years ended March 2020 and 2019, the three months ended March 2018 and the year ended December 2017.
+No single customer accounted for 10% or more of the Company’s total revenues in the years ended March 2022, 2021 and 2020.

 The entire disclosure for reporting segments including data and tables.
 Reportable segments include those that meet any of the following quantitative thresholds a) it's reported revenue, including sales to external customers and intersegment sales or transfers is 10 percent or more of the combined revenue, internal and external, of all operating segments b) the absolute amount of its reported profit or loss is 10 percent or more of the greater, in absolute amount of 1) the combined reported profit of all operating segments that did not report a loss or 2) the combined reported loss of all operating segments that did report a loss c) its assets are 10 percent or more of the combined assets of all operating segments.